-Mid-term exam - 40% (scheduled on June 1st).
-This test will include the lecture materials and the textbook chapters covered during the first seven sessions (May 9th - May 30).
+Exam #2 - 30% of the final grade (scheduled on June 11th).
+This test will only include the lecture materials and the textbook chapters covered during the next four sessions (May 28th - June 6th).

-Cumulative final exam - 60 % (scheduled on June 27^{th}).
-This exam will include the entire textbook and all lecture materials covered during the term.
+Exam #3 - 40% of the final grade (scheduled on June 25^{th}).
+This exam will include 70% of questions about the lecture materials and the textbook chapters covered during the final three sessions (June 13^{th} - June 20^{th}), and 30% of questions about the entire textbook and all lecture materials covered during the term.

-Lecture materials will include: 1) lectures (based on the textbook and a series of takehome message slides that I will post on Moodle before each class), 2) videos, and 3) inclass discussions.
+Lecture materials will include: 1) lectures (based on the textbook and a series of takehome message slides that I will post on Moodle before each class), 2) videos played in class, and 3) possible in-class discussions (if/when applicable).

-The format of the exams will be multiple choice, matching, and/or short answer.
+The format of the exams will be multiple choice, matching, and/or short answers.

-Bonus - Participation in research projects in the Department of Psychology:
+Bonus - Participation in studies in the Department of Psychology:

-After your final grade has been calculated, you can have an additional 2% added onto your final grade if you have participated in the research studies in the Department of Psychology.
+After your final grade has been calculated, you can have an additional 2% (maximum) added onto your final grade if you have participated in the research studies in the Department of Psychology.
 This will give you an opportunity to experience how psychological research is conducted.
-You will have an account set up on http://psychleth.sona-systems.com.
-If you have any questions with the system please email Leanne at wehlage@uleth.ca for help.
-You will receive your username and password to get into the system (NOTE: it is not your email address and password).